Adapting the Digital Workplace to the hybrid workplace

 Achieving an inclusive and collaborative culture without neglecting control

-Realizing an inclusive culture is about building a people-centered digital workplace strategy.
+Realizing an inclusive and collaborative teamwork culture is about building a people-centered digital workplace strategy.
 This strategy should provide technology that gives employees the experience they need but doesn’t neglect control and security.

 The role of technology